-An individual seeking a preliminary Administrative Services Credential needs to (1) hold an appropriate prerequisite credential, (2) complete three years teaching or other relevant experience, and (3) per Education Code section 44270.5, complete either an Administrative Services preparation program or an examination alternative that is aligned with the Administrative Services program standards for preliminary certification; and (4) satisfy the basic skills requirement.
+An individual seeking a preliminary Administrative Services Credential needs to (1) hold an appropriate prerequisite credential, (2) complete five years teaching or other relevant experience, and (3) per Education Code section 44270.5, complete either an Administrative Services preparation program or an examination alternative that is aligned with the Administrative Services program standards for preliminary certification; and (4) satisfy the basic skills requirement.
 Those applying based on a preparation program must also have an offer of employment in an administrative position for the preliminary certificate.

 In October 2008, the Commission on Teacher Credentialing (CTC) approved the continued use of the examination option to verify content knowledge for the preliminary certificate and the development of the California Preliminary Administrative Credential Examination (CPACE) to satisfy the examination option toward earning a Preliminary Administrative Services credential.
 The CPACE is a California-specific examination with a focus on California school law, finances, organization, and English learner student needs.

 The Evaluation Systems group of Pearson was contracted by the CTC for the development, administration, and scoring of the CPACE.

 The set of administrator knowledge and skills described in the CPACE Content Specifications and reflected in the CPACE is organized into the following four domains:

 - Domain I: Visionary Leadership

 - Domain II: Instructional Leadership

 - Domain IV: Resource Management and Educational Law